ziedtuihri/Linux/README.md

 to read
 <a href="https://linuxupskillchallenge.org/01/">Linux challenges to read</a>

+to practice with lab labex

+<a href="https://labex.io/linuxjourney">big cource with lab labex </a>

 ## **Command Manuals** <a name="command-manuals"></a>
 Commands to access detailed documentation.
    Command               | Description                                                                 | Example                          |